tomkob9999/datafake/README.md

 Welcome!

-This tool is to generate fake test data randomly.
+This tool is to generate random "fake" test data.

 # Usage